Octavepi/buildroot-pitrezor/README.md

 ### Config.in

-The file `br-ext/Config.in` is **auto-generated** by `build.sh` every time you run a build.
+The file `br-ext/Config.in` is currently maintained manually.

-- Do **not** edit it manually.
+- When adding a new package under `br-ext/package/<name>/`, add a `source` line referencing its `Config.in` to `br-ext/Config.in`.
-- If you add a new package under `br-ext/package/`, just re-run `./build.sh ...` and it will be picked up automatically.
+- `br-ext/external.mk` auto-includes all `*.mk` files via wildcard; the `Config.in` wiring controls visibility in menuconfig/defconfigs.
-- Always commit the updated `Config.in` after a build if it changes.
+- If we later add codegen for `Config.in`, this README will be updated accordingly.

 ### Build Script Paths

-`build.sh` auto-detects your repo root and passes absolute paths to Buildroot.
+`bake.sh` auto-detects your repo root and passes absolute paths to Buildroot.
 This ensures the build works regardless of where `docs/` or other folders sit.

 ---